 Types are a design space

 Okay, now for some pontification.
 A type system gives you a new design space.
 It lets you express things, like type constraints, that you simply don’t have to in untyped languages.
 That gives you a lot more choices to make.
 Choices can be good.
 But they can also be a distraction.

 Rich Hickey mentioned puzzles as being addictive, implying that it’s fun to do stuff in the type system because it’s like a puzzle.
 It’s similar to the Object-Oriented practice of really puzzling out those isA relationships.
 It very much is like a puzzle: you’ve got some rules and an objective.
 Can you figure out a solution?
-Meanwhile, it gets you no closer to the goal.
+Meanwhile, it gets you no closer to the goal of writing working software.

 Like I said, this may have changed.
 But I’m confident in asserting that there’s a danger with getting carried away with the complexity of your types.
 Haskell gives you plenty of rope to do that.

 The language’s type system itself is a design space.
 In addition to the syntax and runtime semantics of the language, typed languages add on an additional space for exploration.
 This inherently makes them harder to design.
 They simply have more choices to make.
 As evidence that there are many difficult choices to make in the type system, look at guides such as An opinionated guide to Haskell in 2018 and Guide to GHC Exctensions.
 Again, the type system’s choices can give you great power.
 It’s simply that there is more you have to design.

 I would say that Clojure and Haskell are both well-designed languages–neck-and-neck, even.
 And now, thanks to the talk, we know what Clojure was designed for.
 What was Haskell designed for?